test

 Admissions Requirements

 Each program within the Graduate School at Montana State has its own particular requirements for admission, and the Public Administration program is not different.
-To ensure that you start your application on the right foot, please review the admissions requirements and deadlines for the Public Administration program on their webpage.
+To ensure that you start your application on the right foot, please review the admissions requirements for the Public Administration program.
+This includes any additional deadlines that College of Letters & Science may have aside from the Graduate School, which does practice rolling admissions.